jbarratt/serialized-hugo/content/post/awless_and_a1.md

 ec2-user hard nofile 1000000
 ```

-I'm using `tmux` here to keep any load tests running even if my ssh connection drops, and also to provide "virtual terminals."
+### tmux in 10 seconds

+I'm using an app called `tmux`, another tool which is far more useful during experimenting and prototyping than for production.

+If you're not familiar, it's a "screen multiplexer" -- an app you run after you ssh to a machine, which provides both persistence (your commands keep running, even if you disconnect), and the ability to carve up your shell into multiple windows (virtual terminals you can flip between) and panes (vertical or horizontally split your terminal screen.)

+It's perfect here.
+No need to worry if my connection drops, and:

 * One window to run `caddy` as a webserver
 * One window to run `vegeta` as a load generator
 * One window to run `htop`, as it's a very handy core-aware interface for quickly seeing if the host is *really* pegged, and if so, what's doing it.

-### tmux in 10 seconds
+To do this, only basic tmux features are needed.

+* To start using tmux, run `tmux`.
+* To connect to a session already in progress, you attach to it. (`tmux a`).
 * There is a special hotkey which you use to tell `tmux` you're giving it a command.
 By default, it's `Control-b`.
-* To start using tmux, run `tmux`.
-* To connect to a session already in progress, you attach to it. (`tmux a`).
 * Once inside a tmux, you can create a new "window" with the hotkey, then `c`.
 (Default, `Control-b`, then `c`)
-* You can navigate between windows a few ways, but I usually use `Control-b`, `p` (revious) and `Control-b`, `n` (ext)
+* You can navigate between windows a few ways, but I usually use `Control-b, p` (previous) and `Control-b, n` (next), or `Control-b` followed by a number (1,2,3) for the window I want to go to.

 ### Run the load test

-I create 3 tmux windows, for `htop`, `./caddy`, and `vegeta` Vegeta's command line is also very composable and great for tweaking and playing with.
+I create 3 tmux windows, for `htop`, `./caddy`, and `vegeta`.

+Vegeta's command line is also very composable and great for tweaking and playing with.
 I send in the URL (which caddy will serve), define the features of the 'attack', then dump out a report of the data.

 ```shell
 $ echo "GET http://localhost:2015/README.md" | ./vegeta attack -duration=30s -workers=10 -rate=50 | tee results.bin | ./vegeta report